carlosvmonzon/pyTIDES/README.md

-A high-precision, variable-stepsize, variable-order N-body solver using the **TIDES** (Taylor Integration of Differential EquationS) Taylor-series method (Abad et al. 2012), with a Python-first package built around **one specific problem**: hierarchical exoplanet systems -- star-planet-moon, binary and triple stars with S-type/P-type planets, up to 5 bodies -- built from named, ready-to-use templates instead of hand-rolled initial conditions.
+A high-precision, variable-stepsize, variable-order N-body solver using the **TIDES** (Taylor Integration of Differential EquationS) Taylor-series method (Abad et al. 2012), with a Python-first package built around **one specific problem**: hierarchical exoplanet systems (star-planet-moon, binary and triple stars with S-type/P-type planets, up to 5 bodies), built from named, ready-to-use templates instead of hand-rolled initial conditions.

-**This is deliberately not a general-purpose N-body package.** The Taylor-series integrator itself (`src/exotides/core.py`'s `TidesSolver`) and the gravitational N-body generator it drives (`src/exotides/nbody.py`'s `nbody_mincseries`) are generic -- no built-in notion of "hierarchy" and no hard cap on the number of bodies.
+**This is deliberately not a general-purpose N-body package.** The Taylor-series integrator itself (`src/exotides/core.py`'s `TidesSolver`) and the gravitational N-body generator it drives (`src/exotides/nbody.py`'s `nbody_mincseries`) are generic: no built-in notion of "hierarchy" and no hard cap on the number of bodies.
 What's actually scoped to hierarchies is everything built *on top* of that engine: the template catalog (`src/exotides/hierarchy.py`), the Jacobi-ordering/interior-reference convention used to turn a tree of Keplerian elements into